Updated 2026small-breed guide

 Protect the coat.

-The Shih Tzu's long flowing coat is prone to tangling and breakage.
-Look for dog training treats with smooth, snag-free surfaces and avoid rough materials like raw velcro.
+The Shih Tzu's long flowing coat tangles and breaks easily.
+Look for dog training treats with smooth, snag-free surfaces and avoid raw velcro at all costs.

 Check the weight range, not just "small" labels.

 At 9-16 lbs, your Shih Tzu may fall at the edge of size ranges.
-When in doubt, size down rather than up -- an oversized product is often worse than a slightly snug one for small breeds.
+When in doubt, size down -- an oversized product is usually worse than slightly snug for small breeds.

 Read reviews from other Shih Tzu owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Shih Tzu owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Shih Tzu" within the review section.
+Filter Amazon reviews by searching "Shih Tzu" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations